mslhii/android-root-projects/README.md

 # android-root-projects
 Files related to Android phone rooting.
-All projects will come with both the original and patch
+All projects will come with both the original and patche

 Phones supported:
 1. BLU Advance L5